reykjavik-university/2014-T-514-VEFT/Week09/Express.md

 Express isn't the be-all and end-all for Node frameworks many exciting frameworks are being developed like [Sails.js](http://sailsjs.org) and [Total.js](https://www.totaljs.com/).

-In this example we are going to focus on using Express as an RESTful server which is also its most popular use case.
+In this example we are going to focus on using Express as a RESTful server which is also its most popular use case.

 ## Download and install
 There are quite a few ways to set up an Express application on your machine.
-You can use generators like [Yeoman](http://yeoman.io/) or use Express' own generator which can be installed using:
+You can use generators like [Yeoman](http://yeoman.io/) or use Express own generator which can be installed using:

     npm install express-generator -g